 If you feel comfortable, you should approach your neighbour to discuss the problem.
-However if your neighbour has acted with threats, violence or harassment you shouldn’t approach them.
-Instead you should contact your local authority or call the police.
+However, if your neighbour has acted with threats, violence or harassment, you shouldn't approach them.
+Instead you should contact your local council or call the police.

 Speak to your neighbour

-Describe the problem and the action you’d like to be taken.
-If appropriate, you should also explain when you’d like them to resolve the problem by and what you’ll do to help.
+Describe the problem and the action you'd like them to take.
+If appropriate, you should also explain when you'd like them to resolve the problem by and what you'll do to help.

-Think about what you’re asking them to do.
+Think about what you're asking your neighbour to do.
 The more reasonable you are, the more likely it is that they will take action.

 Write them a letter